astriwlndr/co2-emissions-analysis/README.md

 CO2 and Greenhouse Gas Emissions dataset from Our World in Data.
 Key columns:
 `country`, `year`, `population`, `gdp`, `co2`, `co2_per_capita`, `coal_co2`, `oil_co2`, `gas_co2`, `cement_co2`
+> **Note:** This dataset is publicly available and used for educational and analytical purposes.

 ---
 ## Key Analysis